raphaeleidus/testpilot/README.md

 ### Reporters

-At present, Testpilot supports two result reporters, although more will appear in the near
+At present, Testpilot supports two result reporters, although more (and documentation on how to add new ones) will appear in the near future.
-future:

 #### Console Reporter